acdh-oeaw/apis-oebl-research-tool-front-end/README.md

 ### Real-Time Synchronization

 Clients keep each other up to date by connecting to a remote ”Event Bus” (a WebSocket server), provided by the built-in Node.js server (see [/server](/server/index.ts)).
 Clients receive Events when the data is changed by another.
 The Back End can also send specific types of Events by `POST`ing to paths starting with `/message` — for instance when a Lemma’s scrape data is updated by the server.
 This only works if a secret key is provided in the request header.
-All `NotifyEvents` are strictly typed and thus conveniently enumerated in [src/service/notify](src/service/notify/notify.ts)`.
+All `NotifyEvents` are statically typed and thus conveniently enumerated in [src/service/notify](src/service/notify/notify.ts)`.

 ### Zotero data caching